MLHale/CYBR8470/projects/project2.md

 20 points will be given for creating a `tagged release` on a code commit in your Github repository.
 If you are creating a generic open source library or tool - you might consider adding the release to NPM or another distribution repository.

 # Final Presentation
-You will be expected to prepare and deliver a final presentation on the class final day.
+You will be expected to prepare and deliver a final presentation video.
 The presentation will be graded using the following rubric.

 ## Grading Criteria
 | | Meets expectations (9-10) | Some Issues (6-8) | Does not meet expectations (0-5)|